Lead Scoring Rules Overview

 Default Behavior Rules

 These are the standard activities that are tracked within Act-On.
 They appear at the top of your Activity scoring section.
-A contact will receive the designated score points when they complete this action the first time per asset.
-Repeat opens of the same message, submits of the same form, etc. do not add to that contact's score.
+A contact will receive the designated score points every time they complete this action.

 Custom Touch Point Rules